-From the definitions in the introduction follows that the semantics of information has to do with the relation between (a) the symbols and messages that constitute information, on the one hand, and (b) the reality and parts of reality that the symbols and messages refer to, on the other.
+The semantics of information has to do with the relation between (a) the symbols and messages that constitute information, on the one hand, and (b) the reality and parts of reality that the symbols and messages refer to, on the other.
 Thus in order to develop a model of the meaning of a piece of information, we must be able to describe how the piece of information and its parts are related to the piece of reality that the information refers to.
 One type of conceptual framework, which has become rather popular for doing this is the so-called Entity-Relationship (ER) model.

 The Entity-Relationship model is often ascribed to Chen (1976).
 However, it is a fact that similar conceptual models, originated by several European authors, had been presented and used for at least a decade before the appearance of Chen's paper; for example, see Langefors (1966), Sundgren (1973, 1974), Durchholz and Richter (1974), Lindgreen (1974).
-The methodology used at Statistics Sweden was called the infological model, or the Object-Property-Relation (OPR) model, later extended to the Object-Property-Relation-Event-Message (OPREM) model; see Malmborg (1982).
+The methodology used at Statistics Sweden was called the infological approach, or the Object-Property-Relation (OPR) model, later extended to the Object-Property-Relation-Event-Message (OPREM) model; see Malmborg (1982).

 Conceptual modelling according to OPR or ER approaches have not particularly emphasized the properties of statistical information.
 On the contrary most variations of these modelling methodologies have focused on the type of factual information about individual objects that is typical for operative or administrative information systems.
 This does not mean that OPR/ER approaches cannot be used for analyzing and modelling statistical information.
-However, there are still needs to refine some of the concepts to make these models even more suitable for cope with statistical information.
+However, there are still needs to refine some of the concepts to make these models even more suitable for coping with statistical information.
 We shall return to this topic.

 All OPR/ER methodologies for describing the semantical aspects of information are based on three fundamental concepts: objects (called "entities" in Chen's approach), properties, and relations (relationships).
 In some approaches a fourth concept, time, can also be regarded as fundamental.
 The methodologies assume that any piece of reality that is informed about by some collection of information can be conceptualized and modelled in terms of these basic concepts.
-The piece of reality, which is the object of the conceptualization and modelling for a more or less well-defined purpose, is called the object system or, with a term from logic, the universe of discourse; see also (ISO-rapporten).